danschultz/stitch/README.md

 ```

 ## Usage
-By default, Stitch will look for linked sprite sheets ing your HTML files.
-The linked sprite sheet must have the same name as the directory containing your sprites.
+By default, Stitch will look for linked sprite sheets in your HTML files.
+Linked sprite sheets must have the same name as the directory containing your sprites.

 For example, lets say you have a Dart application with the following folder structure: